pimbrouwers/Validus/README.md

 ## Combining Validators

 Complex validator chains and waterfalls can be created by combining validators together using the `ValidatorGroup` API.
+Alternatively, a full suite of [operators](#custom-operators) are available, for those who prefer that style of syntax.

 ```f#
 open System.Net.Mail